mjsull/COVID_pipe/README.md

 A simple pipeline for the assembly, consensus calling and annotation of COVID.

+This pipeline is somewhat dependent on folder structures and naming schemes used by the HPC/sequencing core at Icahn School of Medicine.

+It also has the primer set hard-coded.

+Please ensure you understand how it works and what changes will need to be made if you plan on running on your own data.
+I am happy to help (time permitting) so please reach out.

 #### To run this pipeline first create the conda environment for it to run in.

 ``` cd  <this directory>```